adwaiths05/Productivity-Agent/README.md

 ## Notes

-- Replace the mock LLM with Grok 3 (xAI API: https://x.ai/api) for real parsing.
+- Replace the mock LLM with Grok 3 for real parsing.
 - Ensure Notion API token has read/write access to the database.
 - For issues, check Notion API response logs or Streamlit console.